 Preheat oven to 400.
 Toss potatoes with 2 T of the olive oil, 3/4 t coarse salt and 1/2 t freshly ground pepper.
 Roast for 40 minutes, turning about the halfway mark.
-(Important tip to make sure potatoes are crisp and golden is to not crowd the potatoes on the baking sheet.
+(Important tip: To make the potatoes crisp and golden do not crowd the potatoes on the baking sheet.
 Air needs to circulate around the potatoes to make them beautiful and crisp.
 And golden and delicious!)

-While potatoes are in oven, make the dressing; or do this ahead.
+While potatoes are in oven make the dressing.
 Combine the remaining 1 T of oil, 1/2 t of salt or less, with garlic, mayo, lemon juice and Dijon.
 Whisk well and set aside until potatoes are ready.

 Remove potatoes from oven and toss with the aioli.
 Stir in parsley.